craigmc08/honeycomb/NOTES.md

 6. Debugging sometimes ends up with me looking through generated code.
 This is workable, but it'd be cool to be able to avoid this!

+7. I would really like to deploy with an SQLite database.
+Sometimes postgresql is overkill.

 Things I would like to see but it isn't that bad to not have them:

 1. IDE support for prisma declarations in a wasp file would be nice.